S Bridge (Womelsdorf, Pennsylvania)

-The S Bridge was an historic, American stone arch bridge that was located in Marion Township in Berks County, Pennsylvania.
+The S Bridge was an historic stone arch bridge that was located in Marion Township in Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1988.

 History and notable features

 This historic structure was a multiple span 230 ft, stone arch bridge with three spans.
 Built in 1919, it spanned Tulpehocken Creek.

-It was listed on the National Register of Historic Places in 1988.
 In 2001, the bridge was closed when one of the bridge walls began to separate from an arch.
 After a decade of disuse, it was demolished and replaced with a concrete span in 2011.